kevin-huff/slash_or_smash/README.md

-# slash_or_smash
+# Slash or Smash

-hot or not twitch game with a horror theme.
+Interactive rating game for Twitch streams - judges rate content in real-time with live overlays.